1LaoWangYinCang/7MTiYuShangCheng/README.md

-# TiYuTouTiaoDaRen

-TiYuTouTiaoDaRen are working to promote swimming and water sports so that people can buy professional swimming equipment in their daily lives and easily add sports records.

-Our app shows a full range of swimming sports equipment, including swimsuits, swimming caps, goggles, nose plugs, swim fins and other swimming water sports equipment.
-These categories of complete swimming sports equipment can meet the user's selection and procurement.

-Our app also has the function of commodity collection.
-Your favorite swimming sports equipment can be collected into the collection list, which is convenient for you to browse and place orders.
-At the same time, you can also add a daily exercise record, you can record the daily swimming exercise, record your own persistence and progress.

-Buy swimming gear and record water sports!
+# Digital Hotspots Info Wall

+Digital Hotspots Info Wall  enables people to conveniently and efficiently understand digital currency market, currency circle news, real-time news, industry information and other information within the circle.

+Our app allows people to put forward their own opinions on hot news information, share news information, collect valuable news and praise articles you think are good.

+Our app provides market information of various digital currencies, so that you can better understand the market changes.

+Our app also provides lecture reservation function, which makes it easy for people to book lectures.

+Our app also allows people to express their opinions in the topic circle and share their ideas with others.

-If you have any questions, please contact us as follows :wxw19830410@icloud.com
+If you have any questions, please contact us as follows :slethiezskyrx@hotmail.com